minkcv/x86view/README.md

 #### J - Jump to address
 J address
-* address: Memory address in hexadecimal to jump to and start executing.
+* address: Absolute memory address in hexadecimal to jump to and start executing.

 ### Examples
 #### Reading